T oday I want to give you a few ideas on how to develop a blogging strategy that will grow your blog regardless of the niche you're in.

-- Analyse and utilise the “close” competition
+- Analyze and utilize the “close” competition

-- Analyse and utilise the “far” competition
+- Analyze and utilize the “far” competition

 Once you’ve looked at the close opportunities you want to start looking for the stuff that no one has thought about.
-For example, if you want to grow a list around the yoga school example, you might start looking for less obvious places that your target traffic might be hanging out like bodybuilding forums, physiotherapy practices with blogs, news sites, etc. These are the types of places you can often get a guest post on a less direct topic and still drive back links and traffic.
+For example, if you want to grow a list around the yoga school example, you might start looking for less obvious places that your target traffic might be hanging out like bodybuilding forums, physiotherapy practices with blogs, news sites, etc. These are the types of places you can often get a guest post on a less direct topic and still drive backlinks and traffic.
 More on this later.

 When you are first building this strategy there is very little need for things like Twitter and Facebook posts.
 They simply don’t have the reach unless you have an existing audience or are spending money.